fallingduck/strongpad/README.md

 ---

-Strongpad uses markdown for client side formatting and Google's diff-match-patch library for syncing the local version of each pad with the remote version.
+Strongpad uses markdown for client side formatting.
 It is served with the Bottle microframework using a standard library threaded WSGI server.
 Client-server communication is done using AJAX.
 (These are mostly notes for myself).

 To install:

 ```
-$ pip2 install bottle scrypt diff_match_patch_python
+$ pip2 install bottle scrypt

 $ git clone https://github.com/fallingduck/strongpad.git